FREE ITEM

 [PL 2]

-A famous 12-gauge pump action shotgun found in almost every corner of the wasteland thanks to its simple mechanism, abundant ammunition, cheap manufacturing price due to its use of eMahogany, and reliability as a shotgun.
-It is often seen in the hands of NEAF Assaulters, security personnel and frontiersmen as a good old reliable.
+A famous 12-gauge pump action shotgun found in almost every corner of the wasteland thanks to its reliability, simple mechanisms, and cheap manufacturing price from its use of eMahogany.
+The Draica is often seen in the hands of USRF Assaulters, security personnel, and frontiersmen as a good old reliable shotgun.

 BASE TOOL: Browning Auto-5